 Question #5

-D The Supreme Court has yet to address the issue of money in politics.
+B The Supreme Court has restricted spending in politics.

 Question #6

-A There is more professional lobbying and a fragmentation of interests has taken place.
+A There is more professional lobbying, many interests lobby both the national government and the states and a fragmentation of interests has taken place.

 C Many interests lobby both the national government and the states.